azuregray/Bulk-Contacts-vCard-Generator/README.md

 python vcard_generator.py
 ```
 ---
-URL for this repo is as below:
+- **URL for this repo is as below:**

 > https://github.com/azuregray/Bulk-Contacts-vCard-Generator

+---

+> ADDITIONAL NOTES IS AVAILABLE AS DOCUMENTATION INSIDE vCard_Generator.py

 ---